symball/php_symfony_alpine/README.md

 ## PHP-FPM

-As a platform for serving your project, there are three versions of PHP-FPM
+As a platform for serving your project:

 _master (latest)_ version 7 with support for MySQL